bjornmeansbear/lectureScripts/ASustainableDesigner.md

 # A Sustainable Designer?

+Thanks for the introduction.
+I'm kristian bjornard.
+I'm going to talk about "Sustainabilitists" -- that is, those interested in creating sustainability.
+And I'm going to talk about designing and how design might change in terms of forms, outputs, aesthetics when viewed through "Sustainabilitism"

 ## The Sustainabilitist Principles

 I am going to start with a work, _The Sustainabilitist Principles_.
 This was a sort of sculptural poster?
 It encapsulated two important concepts